-1. Legal Evaluation and Practice Guidelines as to Application of Attorney-Client Privilege and Work-Product Protection to Pre-Incident CI

-CI concerning an organization's security program, policies, and procedures prior to any security incident can fall into several distinct categories.
+1. Legal Evaluation and Practice Guidelines as to Application of Attorney-Client Privilege and Work-Product Protection to Pre-Incident CI being discovered can fall into several distinct categories.
 Depending on the level of security protocols and programs in place and the size of the organization and its security team, an organization may have little-to-no pre-incident CI, or it may have large amounts.
 Because cybersecurity issues are multidisciplinary, involving technical tools and processes that interact with legal standards and obligations, this CI may or may not involve lawyers, consultants, technologists, security teams, and others at various stages and for various reasons.